top of page

 She wasn’t sure she could survive him.

-It all ended on the bed under the lofty, cloud-like sheets, and they stayed in it for most of the day, in and out of sleep.
+It all ended on the bed, under the lofty, cloud-like white sheets, and they stayed in it for most of the day, in and out of sleep.
 Portia, the Capri housekeeper, served them a light lunch there, and somewhere in between, Roman read her Virgil from a dusty old first edition in Italian.
-Tears streamed down her face as she rested on the white, breathable pillows, listening to his soft voice.
-She couldn’t understand a word, maybe that explained the tears, or maybe she was exhausted again.

 Soon, the bedroom went dim in a quietness that was also perfectly still.
 Moonlight slanted through the shutters, casting fractured stripes over the bed.
 Saoirse lay on her side, her knees drawn in slightly, Roman behind her close enough for his breath to graze the back of her neck.
 Her eyes wide open, she’d never felt so quiet.
 Like someone finally found the switch in her brain and turned the world’s volume down.